 - Identify and articulate sustainable building practices and goals

 - Identify and analyze costs and benefits of implementation

 - Communicate effectively with project stakeholders to promote economically, environmentally, and socially sustainable solutions

 - Understand when to apply LEED, Built Green, and other relevant frameworks to projects and operations

 - Take a leadership position in projects, organizations and communities in a rapidly important and complex field

-The Sustainable Building Advisor (SBA) program is offered over the course of 9 months, with two full days of class each month.
+The Sustainable Building Advisor (SBA) program is offered over the course of 4 months, with two full days of class every other week.
 A 70% attendance record is required to be eligible for certification.
 Course content is delivered in lectures and site visits, and students enhance their learning through written assignments and a team project.
 The course culminates with presentations of the team projects, a certification exam, and a graduation celebration.Download Program Information

 Unit 1: Fundamentals of Sustainable Building and Design

 - The “case” and rationale for green building